belfortlabs/hello-fpga/README.md

 ### Caveats

-- Additional commands are available to interact with the FPGA's:
-  - `fpga-program`: programs the fpga's with the Belfort FPGA image released on AWS.
-                    This command is only required if the FPGA's were reset.
-  - `fpga-reset`:   Resets the fpga images.
-This is useful if you kill your app with `Ctrl+C` while it interacts with the FPGAs, and the FPGAs are in a bad state.
-- **In case you run your programs without the fpga's programmed, you will get segmentation faults.**
 - Lesser used operations are stubbed out with a software implementation.
 Our team is continuously replacing them with HW optimized versions.
 - Enabling the logger ([as in env_logger::init(); in the tutorial](./tutorials/src/main.rs#L12)) gives you runtime warnings if a non-accelerated function is used.
 Contact us if you would like priority support for a function that emits a warning.
 - Current implementations use FFT, but NTT support is under development.